Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Non-interacting Fermi gas and topological superradiance

 To quantify the analysis above, we devise an incremental first-order perturbative calculation.
-Across the SR--TSR phase boundary, we divide the increment of the transverse pumping $\eta_A$ into $N$ small steps, which we label as $\eta_{A,j}$ ($j=1,2\cdots N$).
-With the step-wise increase of $\eta_{A,j}$, the cavity mean-field $\alpha$ also increases, which we label as $\alpha_j$.
-The cavity field then affects the Hamiltonian at the $j$-the step as $H_j$, which yields the states $m_j$ ($m=1,2,3,4$ as indicated in Fig.~\ref{fig:bandspec}(a-c)).
-At the $j$-the step, we take $m_j$ as the zeroth-order wave function and calculate the first-order correction induced by the increasing $\eta_A$: $E^{(1)}=\left\langle m_j\right|H_{j+1}-H_j\left|m_j\right\rangle$.
-When $\delta \eta_A=\eta_{A,j+1}-\eta_{A,j}$ is small, $E^{(1)}$ should indicate the variation of bulk gap at $k=0$.
-As indicated in Fig.~\ref{fig:bandspec}(d), for $m_z<m_c$, state 2 is pushed downward while state 1 is pushed upward.
+Across the SR--TSR phase boundary, we divide the increment of the transverse pumping $\eta_A$ into $N$ small steps, which we label $\eta_{A,j}$ ($j=1,2\cdots N$).
+With the stepwise increase of $\eta_{A,j}$, the cavity mean-field $\alpha$ also increases, and we label it $\alpha_j$.
+The cavity field then affects the Hamiltonian at the $j$-th step as $H_j$, which yields the states $m_j$ [$m=1,2,3,4$, as indicated in Figs.~\ref{fig:bandspec}(a)--\ref{fig:bandspec}(c)].
+At the $j$-th step, we take $m_j$ as the zeroth-order wave function and calculate the first-order correction induced by the increase in $\eta_A$: $E^{(1)}=\left\langle m_j\right|H_{j+1}-H_j\left|m_j\right\rangle$.
+When $\delta \eta_A=\eta_{A,j+1}-\eta_{A,j}$ is small, $E^{(1)}$ should indicate the variation in the bulk gap at $k=0$.
+As indicated in Fig.~\ref{fig:bandspec}(d), for $m_z<m_c$, state 2 is pushed downward, and state 1 is pushed upward.
 For $m_z>m_c$, the downward shift in 2 is larger than that in state 1.
-As analysed previously, these contribute to the bulk gap closing and reopening at the topological phase boundary.
-We emphasis again that the bulk gap closing and reopening is driven by cavity-assisted inter-band couplings, which should determine the state $m_j$ at the $j$-the step.
+As discussed previously, these phenomena contribute to the bulk gap closing and reopening at the topological phase boundary.
+We emphasize again that the bulk gap closing and reopening are driven by cavity-assisted interband coupling, which should determine the state $m_j$ at the $j$-th step.